example42/example42.github.io/_drafts/2018-01-15-first_run_mode_with_psick.md

    psick::profiles::windows_classes:
       webserver: iis

-Each key-pair of these ${kernel}_classes parameters contain an arbitrary tag or marker (users, time, services, but could be any string), and the name the class to include.
+Each key-pair of these ${kernel}_classes parameters contain an arbitrary tag or marker (users, time, services, but could be any string), and the name of the class to include.

 This name must be a valid class, which can be found in the Puppet Master modulepath (so probably defined in your control-repo ```Puppetfile```): you can use any of the existing Psick profiles, or your own local site profiles, or directly classes from public modules and configure them via Hiera in their own namespace.

-To manage exceptions and use a different class on different nodes is enough to specify the alternative class name as value for the used marker (here 'ssh'), in the appropriate Hiera file:
+To manage exceptions and use a different classes on different nodes you only have to specify the alternative class name as value for the used marker (here 'ssh'), in the appropriate Hiera file:

     psick::base::linux_classes:
       ssh: ::profile::ssh_bastion